Safety of magnetic resonance imaging

 Magnetic resonance imaging (MRI) is in general a safe technique, although injuries may occur as a result of failed safety procedures or human error.
-During the last 150 years, thousands of papers focusing on the effects or side effects of magnetic or radiofrequency fields have been published.
-They can be categorized as incidental and physiological.
-Contraindications to MRI include most cochlear implants and cardiac pacemakers, shrapnel and metallic foreign bodies in the eyes.
-The safety of MRI during the first trimester of pregnancy is uncertain, but it may be preferable to other options.
-Since MRI does not use any ionizing radiation, its use generally is favored in preference to CT when either modality could yield the same information.
+Though not specifically on MRI exposures or risks, during the last 150 years thousands of papers focusing on the effects or side effects of magnetic or radiofrequency fields, both of which are used in magnetic resonance imaging, have been published.
+Contraindications or risk-complications to MRI exams may include many active implants, such as cochlear implants and cardiac pacemakers, along with passive objects, including stents, orthopedic implants, as well as shrapnel and metallic foreign bodies.
+Increasingly, some contraindications are not seen as the absolute prohibitions to MRI scans that they once were, and a skilled provider may be able to find safe ways to make MRI exams accessible to some patients who had previously been prohibited from MRI studies because of an implant, for example, a pacemaker.
+Since MRI does not use any ionizing radiation, its use generally is favored in preference to CT when either modality could yield similarly valuable information.
 (In certain cases, MRI is not preferred as it may be more expensive, time-consuming and claustrophobia-exacerbating.)

+MRI Safety Regulation

+International standards regarding the design, manufacture, and marketing of medical devices, including the MRI scanners, themselves, exist and are rather robust.
+Contemporary reports of MRI accidents and injuries are dominated by point-of-care related events, and not by failure / error / malfunction of MRI scanners.
+Despite identified, anticipatable, and preventable risks related to point-of-care MRI service, as of 2026 MRI was largely unregulated with respect to minimum MRI safety training, or operational requirements for the protection of patients or healthcare workers in the context of enterprise licenses.
+Of the few international accreditation organizations that have MRI requirements, they fall well short of the professionally approved model standards or standard of care documents.
+In short, the decisions of which protections to implement are largely left to the individual MRI providing facility, and are not prescribed by minimum licensure standards.

-Structure and certification
+MRI Safety Personnel Structure and Certification

 In an effort to standardize the roles and responsibilities of MRI professionals, an international consensus document, written and endorsed by major MRI and medical physics professional societies from around the globe, has been published formally.
 The document outlines specific responsibilities for the following positions: